ibm-cloud-docs/cloud-activity-tracker/services/at_events_acc_mgt.md

   </tr>
   <tr>
     <td>billing.account.active</td>
-	  <td>An event is generated when you verify the account, that is, an event is generated when the account turns into active state.</td>
+	  <td>An event is generated when you verify the account, that is, an event is generated when the account becomes active.</td>
   </tr>
   <tr>
     <td>billing.account.subscription.create</td>
-	  <td>An event is generated when you create a <a href="/docs/account/index.html#subscription-account">subscription account</a>.</td>
+	  <td>An event is generated when you create a <a href="/docs/account/index.html#subscription-account">Subscription account</a>.</td>
   </tr>
 </table>